 The month of April typically marks the end of many states’ legislative sessions for the year.
 Budgets have been decided.
 Bills have been passed.
 Legislative accomplishments are heralded.
-In Georgia, the state legislature concluded its 2017 legislative session by amending the 2016 session’s Georgia Rural Hospital Tax Credit Program (GA RHTC).
+In Georgia, the state legislature concluded its 2017 legislative session by amending the 2016 session’s Georgia Rural and Community Hospital Tax Credit Program (GA RHTC).

 However, with a statewide cap on the program at $60 million and 49 hospitals qualifying for support in 2016, the GA RHTC’s effectiveness in providing these stressed hospitals with the resources they need reminds me of Clark Griswold’s attempt to plug a hole in the Hoover Dam with a piece of bubblegum in the movie Vegas Vacation.
 The tax credit money may stem losses temporarily in a given year, but if the underlying structural problems causing the leaks are not addressed, the result is certain disaster.

 Increasingly, my colleagues and I find ourselves working with financially distressed hospitals across the country.
 For many of these client hospitals, a conflux of market and policy changes have eroded operating and financial performance, jeopardizing the organizations’ long-term viability.
 In such circumstances, appreciating what strategic options are available to your organization and developing an organizational turnaround plan are of paramount importance.
 If your healthcare organization is experiencing some level of stress or distress, let’s have a conversation while the bubblegum is still holding.